ongraphpythondev/graphqlPOC/README.md

 <p> Features of this POC is
 <br>
+1.Implementation of GraphQL<br>
-1.Authentication of User with JWT token<br>
+2.Authentication of User with JWT token<br>
-2.Its Contain information like Queez Application</p>
+3.Its Contain information like Quizze Application</p>

 ## Prerequisites:
 You will need the following programmes properly installed on your computer.